Argo Group International (NYSE:ARGO) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report issued on Sunday morning.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Thursday.
+The brokerage issued a hold rating on the stock.

-A number of other analysts have also recently weighed in on the stock.
-Compass Point cut shares of Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a report on Monday, March 13th.
-Raymond James cut shares of Argo Group International from a market perform rating to an underperform rating in a research note on Tuesday, February 28th.
+Several other brokerages also recently commented on ARGO.
+Compass Point downgraded Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a research report on Monday, March 13th.
+Raymond James lowered Argo Group International from a market perform rating to an underperform rating in a research note on Tuesday, February 28th.

 Argo Group International Company Profile